richudell/skydell-collaborator/README.md

+PLACEHOLDER

-#P2P Messaging and Knowledge Base Platform
+#P2P Messaging and Knowledge Base Platform#
 This project is a peer-to-peer (P2P) messaging and communication platform with a built-in distributed knowledge base.
 It supports real-time communication via WebRTC and provides remote viewing (screen sharing) for peer support.
 The knowledge base is distributed using IPFS, ensuring decentralized and fail-safe access to information.

 Table of Contents